Data Protection Statement

 In various cases, you also have the option of giving us your consent (where applicable for only part of the data) to further processing in connection with the processing described below.
 In this case, we’ll inform you separately about all the details, the scope of the consent, and about the purposes which we pursue with these processing steps in connection with the submission of your declaration of consent.

 d.
 Transfer of personal data to third countries

 If we transfer data to third countries, i.e. countries outside the European Union, then the transfer takes place exclusively in compliance with the legally-regulated admissibility requirements.

 The admissibility requirements are regulated by Articles 44-49 of the GDPR.

 To a large extent, our data processing takes place with the involvement of so-called hosting service providers, who provide us with storage space and processing capacities in their data centers and also process personal data on our behalf in accordance with our instructions.
 These service providers process data either exclusively in the EU or we have a guaranteed adequate level of data protection through the EU standard data protection clauses.

 f.
 Transmission to state authorities

-We transfer personal data to state authorities (including law enforcement authorities) if this is necessary to fulfil a legal obligation to which we are subject (legal basis: Art.
+We transfer personal data to state authorities (including law enforcement authorities) if this is necessary to fulfill a legal obligation to which we are subject (legal basis: Art.
 6 para.
 1 c) of the GDPR) or if it is necessary to assert, exercise or defend legal claims (legal basis Art.
 6 para.
 1 f) of the GDPR).

 g.
 Storage time